> Hillwalk Tours Blog > Hiking in England > Fact file: Popular Ireland & UK Hiking Trails

 Sunset in the Trossachs National Park

-Speyside Way Whisky Trail
+Speyside Way & Cairngorms

 The Speyside Way is primarily known as the route from Buckie to Aviemore but there are a number of possible add-on sections including the Dufftown Loop, Tomintoul Spur and Newtonmore extension.